gSchool/ada-CS-Fundamentals-Internship/08-graphs/02-graphs-algorithms.md

 In breadth-first-search we start with a particular node and visit each node connected to the starting point in the graph starting with the closest node to the starting point and expanding outward.

-We do so by adding each of the neighbors of the starting node to a Queue and then loop through the Queue removing an element and repeating the process with the neighbors of the current node.
+We do so by adding each of the neighbors of the starting node to a queue.
+Then we loop through the queue, removing the first element in the queue and adding each of its unvisited neighbors to the queue.
+We repeat this process until the queue is empty.

+Once the queue is empty we know we have visited all nodes in the graph that are possible to reach from the starting node.

 **Breadth First Search Pseudocode Walkthrough**
 <iframe src="https://adaacademy.hosted.panopto.com/Panopto/Pages/Embed.aspx?id=493ecb29-6431-4e61-b918-af170141a8da&autoplay=false&offerviewer=true&showtitle=true&showbrand=false&captions=true&interactivity=all" height="360" width="640" style="border: 1px solid #464646;" allowfullscreen allow="autoplay"></iframe>